Research

 My research focuses on developing and applying computational methods at the intersection of astrophysics, cosmology, and machine learning.
 The work spans foundation models for scientific applications, advanced ML techniques for astronomical data analysis, cosmic structure investigation, and statistical inference methods.

 Disclaimer: This section is automatically updated by Reasoning Language Models.
-Google Gemini is utilized to periodically go over recent publications, talks and activities to update the content.
+Google Gemini is utilized to periodically go over my recent publications, talks and activities to update the content.
 While the information is monitored, at times incorrect information may appear.

 Learn more about this research →